Los Angeles Commercial Truck Accident Attorneys

 - Tow Trucks — Used to tow or recover broken-down vehicles, tow trucks fall under the commercial vehicle category when used for hire or compensation.
 They are essential for roadside assistance and vehicle recovery operations.

-- Tanker Trucks — These trucks are designed to carry liquids or gasses, requiring special handling due to the hazardous nature of their cargo.
+- Tanker Trucks — These trucks are designed to carry liquids or gases, requiring special handling due to the hazardous nature of their cargo.
 Proper storage and transportation are crucial to preventing spills and accidents.

 - Flatbed Trucks — Featuring an open trailer, flatbed trucks can carry various loads, including construction materials and large equipment.
-Their open design simplifies loading and unloading but also heightens the risk of cargo falling.
+Their open design simplifies loading and unloading, but also heightens the risk of cargo falling.

 - Refrigerated Trucks — Also known as reefer trucks, these vehicles transport perishable goods at controlled temperatures.
 They are vital for the safe delivery of items like food and pharmaceuticals.